Sweat-soaked player drinking Saltivate from a shaker beside the jar courtside

 What the data shows

 Both ends of the curve carry risk.
-The goal is the middle: enough sodium to function, not an excess from processed food.
+The goal is the middle: enough to function, without the excess from processed food.

 Why it matters